UBC-MDS/ds-toolbox/chapters/en/module1.md

 <opt text="Edit code files">

-We need a text editor or programming environment such as JupyterLab or VSCode for this!
+We need a text editor or programming environment such as JupyterLab or VS Code for this!

 </opt>